Last modified: 2021-01-12 by ivan sache

 Municipal flag of Rixensart - Image by Arnaud Leroy, 29 October 2007

-The municipality of Rixensart (21,426 inhabitants on 1 July 2007; 1,754 ha) is located 25 km south-east of Brussels, on the linguistic border between French and Dutch and the administrative border between Wallon and Flemish Brabant.
-The municipality of Rixensart is made since 1976 of the former municipalities of Rixensart, Genval and Rosières.
+The municipality of Rixensart (21,426 inhabitants on 1 July 2007; 1,754 ha; municipal website) is located 25 km south-east of Brussels, on the linguistic border between French and Dutch and the administrative border between Wallon and Flemish Brabant.
+The municipality of Rixensart was established in 1976 as the merger of the former municipalities of Rixensart, Genval and Rosières.

 Rixensart (898 ha) was originally a cleared place in a forest (sart,

 in ancient and regional French, essart), named after its old lord

 (Rixo / Rixo) or after the brook Ri that waters the sart.
 The village,

 whose name appeared in 1224, belonged to the domain of Limal until the

 14th century and to the parish of Limal until 1802.
 Until the middle

 of the 19th century, the village was made of a few big farms and